darubiomunoz/portfolio-07-faqaccordioncard/README.md

 <!-- USAGE EXAMPLES -->
 ## 3. Usage :star2:

-Feel free to download the code if you need a template for a profile component and modify it as you want to fit your project, just remember to install all the required dependencies to run it properly.
+Feel free to download the code if you need a template for a FAQ page and modify it as you want to fit your project, just remember to install all the required dependencies to run it properly.

 _For more knowledge, please refer to the [Documentation](https://reactjs.org/)_